 Use of College Vehicles

-College vehicles are not available for personal use.
-“Pool vehicles” are available for College business and College-approved student activities.
-Student groups must contact the Campus Leadership and Activities Office.
-For offices and School departments, the office or department budget manager or their designated assistant makes the reservation.
+College vehicles are not available for personal use; this includes personal transportation to and from classes at other institutions.
+Pool vans can be reserved for College business and College-approved student programs.
+Please be sure to carefully read all information on the checking out Pool Vehicles webpage .
+Student groups must contact the student engagement office.
+For offices and academic departments, a department budget manager or designated assistant makes the reservation.
 A vehicle request can be made three days or more in advance.

 Travel Accident Insurance

 The College provides limited travel accident insurance, including medical evacuation and repatriation to students traveling on College or academic business, worldwide.
 Worldwide travel assistance services are also available.
-Contact the Dean of Students Office for details or see the Five Colleges Inc. website .
+Contact the dean of student’s office for details or see the Five Colleges Inc. website .

-The College purchases Auto Liability Insurance, which protects both the College and the driver from third-party liability and third-party property damage arising from the use of College-owned, hired/rented, and non-owned vehicles.
-The Five College Risk Management website has more detailed information on this coverage.
+The College purchases auto liability insurance, which protects both the College and the driver from third-party liability and third-party property damage arising from the use of College-owned, hired/rented, and non-owned vehicles.
+The Five College risk management website has more detailed information on this coverage.

 For College-owned vehicles, the student driver must be credentialed and have permission from a faculty member, a dean, a coach, or a department head to drive a College vehicle.
-For details on becoming a credentialed driver, visit Five College Risk Management Policies.
+For details on becoming a credentialed driver, visit Five College risk management policies .